Table Tennis England Coaching Conference 2026

 - Analysis workflow examples

-For the second workshop, attendees will have the opportunity to choose from:
+For the second workshop, chose from:

 - Tactical awareness